Fumelo01/auth/README.md

 ---
 #### Generally Protected Routes
 > ##### Get own details Route http://localhost:3000/me/
-      This is to register an account in the application.
+      This is to fetch the details of the currently logged-in account in the application.
       Required header is Authorization: Bearer <logintoken>
 ![mine](models/images/gpr.jpg)
 > ##### Logout Route http://localhost:3000/logout/